LMDevops/mamz-ultimate-terraform/README.md

 # terraform-sada-foundation

-Thiss is an example repo showing how SADA can use Terraform modules to build a secure GCP foundation, based on the [Google Cloud security foundations guide](https://services.google.com/fh/files/misc/google-cloud-security-foundations-guide.pdf) and combined with SADA best practice.
+This is an example repo showing how SADA can use Terraform modules to build a secure GCP foundation, based on the [Google Cloud security foundations guide](https://services.google.com/fh/files/misc/google-cloud-security-foundations-guide.pdf) and combined with SADA best practice.

 The supplied structure and code is intended to form a starting point for building your own foundation with pragmatic defaults you can customize to meet your own requirements.